bosth/bosth.github.io/content/pages/ads-b/index.md

 ]
 ```

-These values are the time, latitude, longitude, barometric altitude, heading and whether the aircraft is on the ground respectively.[^2]
+These values are the time, latitude, longitude, barometric altitude, heading and whether the aircraft is on the ground respectively.
+Note that the latitude/longitude ordering switches between the `/states` and `/tracks` endpoints!
+One other thing to be aware of is that tracks in OpenSky are reported in 1000 foot steps, so aircraft will appear to take off from an altitude of 0m and proceed to an elevation of 304m, then 609m and so on.[^altitude] See the [Appendix]({{< ref "#interpolatingelevations" >}}) for a function to do this.

 The one significant limitation with OpenSky is that these flight tracks are only available for flights from the last 30 days.